phpmyadmin/phpmyadmin/setup.rst

   now a requirement for all authentication modes.
 * With this mode, the user can truly log out of phpMyAdmin and log in back with the same username.
-* If you want to log in to arbitrary server see  directive.
+* If you want to log in to arbitrary server see :config:option:`$cfg['AllowArbitraryServer']` directive.
 * As mentioned in the  section, having the ``mcrypt`` extension will speed up access considerably, but is not required.